helenaholley/OCBE-Textbook/_sources/OCBE_I/Chapter 8 - Nucleophilic substitution reactions.md

 are not necessarily 'pure' S<sub>N</sub>1 or S<sub>N</sub>2, but actually lie somewhere in between.

-## Section 8.8: Nucleophilic substitution in the organic synthesis laboratory
+##  8.8: Nucleophilic substitution in the organic synthesis laboratory

 ### 8.8A: The Williamson ether synthesis